Faculty Position Announcements

 Mechanics of Materials

-The Mechanics of Materials Research Group is seeking potential faculty with strong background in applied mechanics working in the following areas: (i) interface of mechanics of materials and biology, with emphasis on biomimetics and (ii) mechanics of nanomaterials and multiscale characterization, and (iii) mechanics of soft and functional materials, including those with multiple functionality (mechanical, chemical, thermal, etc.), and (iii) computational mechanics in support of the materials genome project.
+The Mechanics of Materials Research Group is seeking potential faculty with strong background in applied mechanics working in the following areas: (i) interface of mechanics of materials and biology, with emphasis on biomimetics, (ii) mechanics of nanomaterials and multiscale characterization, and (iii) mechanics of soft and functional materials, including those with multiple functionality (mechanical, chemical, thermal, etc.), and (iii) computational mechanics in support of the materials genome project.
 Applicants should be able to teach statics and strength of materials at the undergraduate level, basic materials science courses in material structure and structure-property relations, and continuum mechanics, energy methods, fracture, inelasticity well as well other related areas of mechanics at the graduate level.
 It is expected that successful candidates will be able to cultivate relationships both within and outside of the GWW School, especially in areas of biology, bioengineering, materials processing and fabrication, and materials design.
 Priority will be given to applicants who combine aspects of advanced diagnostics, novel experimental approaches, and modeling across various length scales, and complement existing GWW faculty expertise (http://www.me.gatech.edu/research/mechanics).

 TheMicro & Nano Systems Research Area Group is seeking candidates to complement the existing team of faculty within the School working in the areas of transducers, acoustic sensors, biomedical devices,AFM, ferroelectric actuators, microfluidic devices, nanowires, and novel techniques for measurement of their thermal and mechanical properties.
 Specific areas of interest are development of novel MEMS/NEMS fabrication processes that complement our current research activitiesand scalable nanomanufacturing.
 Candidates would be expected to take advantage of the unique interdisciplinary research environment provided by the Institute for Electronics and Nanotechnology, the Manufacturing Research Center, and Institute for Bioengineering and Bioscience at Georgia Tech.

 The Tribology Research Area Group is seeking applicants for faculty positions in the areas of theoretical and/or experimental tribology.
 Special emphasis will be given to candidate with backgrounds in the areas of nano-tribology, bio-tribology, surface engineering and tribo-materials, and elastohydrodynamic lubrication.